 This policy aligns with the UNESCO Public Library Manifesto and the Public Libraries of New Zealand Strategic Framework.

 - All Internet computers are open for use by any Christchurch City Libraries customer who agrees to comply with the conditions of use.

 - All sites on the internet will be available unless they conflict with Christchurch City Libraries content policy.

 - Customers must have an account on the Library public computer booking system (Pharos) to use the computers.

 - Customers without a library membership can use the computers with a temporary account.

 - Library staff will assist customers in searching for suitable sites.
 Staff assistance in these situations follows the terms laid down in the Library reference service policy.

-- As defined in the Care of children in libraries policy, parents and caregivers, not librarians, are responsible for supervising their dependent’s activities in the Library, including their use of the internet.
+- As defined in the Care of children and youth in libraries policy, parents and caregivers, not librarians, are responsible for supervising their dependent’s activities in the Library, including their use of the internet.

 - To manage demand and ensure fair access, customers can use the Library computers for up to two hours (120 minutes) per day.
 These limits will be enforced by the Library public computer booking system (Pharos).